-Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Financial assets at fair value through other comprehensive income (Available for sale financial assets) equity investments without an active market Net Asset Value Method Net Asset Value Market illiquidity discount rate (As of December 31, 2020 and 2019, was 30%) The estimated fair value would decrease if market liquidity discount rate was higher.
+Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Financial assets at fair value through other comprehensive income (Available for sale financial assets) equity investments without an active market Net Asset Value Method Net Asset Value Market illiquidity discount rate (As of December 31, 2021 and 2020, was 30%) The estimated fair value would decrease if market liquidity discount rate was higher.

-(vi) Fair value measurements in Level 3 - sensitivity analysis of reasonably possible alternative assumptions
+(vi) Fair value measurements in Level 3-sensitivity analysis of reasonably possible alternative assumptions

 The fair value measurement of financial instruments by the Company is reasonable, but the use of different evaluation models or evaluation parameters may result in different evaluation results.
-For fair value measurements in Level 3,if the evaluation parameters change, would have the following effects of profit or loss or other comprehensive income:
+For fair value measurements in Level 3, if the evaluation parameters change, would have the following effects of profit or loss or other comprehensive income:

-Profit or loss Other comprehensive income Favor- Unfavor- Input Assumptions able able Favorable Unfavorable December 31, 2020 Financial assets at fair value through other comprehensive income Available for sale financial assets equity investments without an active market 30 % 5 % - - 3,591 (3,591)
+Profit or loss Profit or loss Other comprehen Input Assumptions Favorable Unfavorable Favorable Unfavorable December 31, 2021 Financial assets at fair value through other comprehensive income Available for sale financial assets equity investments without an active market 30% 5% - - 3,263 (3,263)

-Profit or loss Other comprehensive income

-Favor- Unfavor-

-Input Assumptions able able Favorable Unfavorable

-December 31, 2019

-Financial assets at fair value

-through other comprehensive

-income

-Available for sale financial assets equity investments without an 30 % 5 % - - 2,307 (2,307)
+Profit or loss Other comprehensive Input Assumptions Favorable Unfavorable Favorable Unfavorable December 31, 2020 Financial assets at fair value through other comprehensive income Available for sale financial assets equity investments without an active market 30% 5% - - 3,591 (3,591)